corenova/kos/doc/cluster.md

 ### Synchronization between server/client

-So, what does it mean once you have a [hive](../persona/hive.md) persona active between the server and the client in a full stack scenario?
+So, what does it mean once you have a [hive](../reactor/hive.md) reactor active between the server and the client in a full stack scenario?

-Synchronization in **KOS** enables the participating instances to exchange their *local* personas with each other.
-By making their *locally* loaded personas made known to other peer, it allows the other peer to trigger reactions as if those reactors were also locally available to itself.
+Synchronization in **KOS** enables the participating instances to exchange their *local* reactors with each other.
+By making their *locally* loaded reactors made known to other peer, it allows the other peer to trigger reactions as if those reactors were also locally available to itself.

-For example, if the server instance had the [http](../persona/http.md) persona loaded, then from the web client instance, it can [send](./usage.md#sending-stimuli) the `http/request/get` token and have the `http/response` data token produced by the server instance flow back to itself as if the actual
+For example, if the server instance had the [http](../reactor/http.md) reactor loaded, then from the web client instance, it can [send](./usage.md#sending-stimuli) the `http/request/get` token and have the `http/response` data token produced by the server instance flow back to itself as if the actual